lexe-app/lexe-public/app/README.md

     ~/.local/flutter
 ```

-Check flutter version on `pubspec.yaml`and ckeckout to the flutter tag of specific version.
+Check the flutter version on `pubspec.yaml` and ckeckout to the flutter tag of
+specific version.

 ```
-$ git checkout tags/3.32.0
+$ git checkout tags/3.32.8
 ```

 Disable their pesky telemetry : )